LipSurf/plugins/chrome-extension/README.md

 * Improve speed

 vNext
+* If mic is accidently blocked by user, link them to chrome://settings/content/microphone (necessary?)
 * Reddit login
 * Text mode allows users to type commands (and they work in the browser)
 * Click live text when there's no match to add a correction